AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/npc/zegana-ggr.md

       \ ground, extinguishing unprotected flames it comes in contact with, and then\
       \ vanishes."
-    "name": "Deluge (Recharge 4-6)" "legendary_actions":
+    "name": "Deluge (Recharge 4-6)" "legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, Zegana can expend a use to take one of the following actions.
+Zegana regains\
+  \ all expended uses at the start of each of their turns."
+"legendary_actions":
   - "desc": "Zegana gains resistance to one damage type of her choice-acid, fire,\
       \ lightning, or thunder-until the start of her next turn."